TechSnazzy/gwg_100_days_of_code/README.md

 That said, I'm also spending quite a lot of time getting better with HTML Canvas.
 So I have good news and bad news.
 The bad news is that I've been sorta moving around randomly watching many videos and doing a bunch of different code alongs related to Canvas things.
 But the good news is that I think the logic of all of this is really starting to sink in.

 So all in all, for Day 6 I have the core functionality of the Arcade Game done.
 I am also working non-stop on learning and more about about HTML Canvas.
 This is all starting to get pretty fun.

+### Day 7 - 7/3 (Tuesday)
+Today I stepped away from the Arcade Project.
+I was in Chrome looking at my bookmarks and thought it might be fun to try and make a simple page that has a list of my links in different categories.
+The goal was to make it somewhat responsive using media queries, use Bootstrap so it looks nice and it should make use of HTML5, CSS and JavaScript.
+I created a basic HTML page, added some styling with CSS, linked BootStrap/FontAwesome/Google Fonts and created a small JS file that adds a button that you can click on to scroll back up to the top.
+I'll get back to the Arcade Game tomorrow.
+Needed a change of pace for today.